 Manchester City and Liverpool handed contrasting run-ins to 2019/20 Premier League season

-Tottenham given tough start; Chelsea and Arsenal tough Christmas periods; Manchester United have early tests
+Tottenham given tough start; Chelsea and Arsenal tricky Christmas periods; Manchester United have early tests

 From favourable finales to tricky Christmas periods and tough starts, we take a look at the stories from the Premier League fixtures announcement for the top six and the newly-promoted clubs...